Econify/graphql-rest-router/README.md

 GraphQL Rest Router ships with two cache interfaces stock and supports any number of custom or third party caching interfaces as long as they adhere to [ICacheEngine](https://github.com/Econify/graphql-rest-router/blob/29cc328f23b8dd579a6f4af242266460e95e7d69/src/types.ts#L87-L90)

+*Important note about request headers*: by default GraphQL Rest Router does not differentiate cached requests on their HTTP headers.
+If your service gives different responses based on headers, you need to include them in the `cacheKeyIncludedHeaders` global configuration option.

+E.g. if your application supports `Authorization` headers, you must include that header in the `cacheKeyIncludedHeaders` field so that the cache layer will not serve User A's result to User B. Alternatively, you can disable the cache on authorized routes.

 #### In Memory Cache

 InMemoryCache stores your cached route data on your server in memory.
 This can be used in development or with low TTLs in order to prevent a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) however it is strongly discouraged to use this in production.
 In Memory caches have the ability to deplete your system's resources and take down your instance of GraphQLRestRouter.